yungezeit/tsconfig/README.md

 ## Usage

-You should make sure to specify the `includes` field in your `tsconfig.json`:
+You should make sure to specify the `include` field in your `tsconfig.json`:

 ```json
 {